scjx123/ip/docs/DeveloperGuide.md

 # Developer Guide

+## 1. Table of content
+**1. Table of content**
+**2. Setting Up**
+    2.1 Prerequisites
+	2.2 Setting up the project on your own Device
+**3. Design**
+	3.1 Architecture
+	3.2 Main Layer
+	3.3 UI Layer
+	3.4 Command Interpreter Layer
+	3.5 Executor Layer
+	3.6 Storage Layer
+**4. Implementation**
+	4.1 Interpreting a
+**5. Appendix A Product Scope**
+**6. Appendix B User Stories**
+**7. Appendix C Use Cases**
+**8. Appendix D Non-funcitonal Requirements**
+**9. Appendix E Glossary**
+**10. Appendix F. Instruction for Manual Testing**

+## 2. Setting Up
+1. Ensure that you have Java 11 or above installed.
+2. Download the latest version of  `Duke`  from  [Our Release Page](https://github.com/AY2021S1-CS2113-T13-2/tp/releases/tag/v1.0).
+3. Copy the file to the folder you want to use as the home folder for your Mobile Nusmod.
+4. Open the Command Prompt if you are running on Windows or Terminal if you are running on Mac OS.
+5. Navigate to your home folder and type ‘java -jar domnus.jar’
+6. Type ‘bye’ to terminate your session.

-## 1. Design
+## Design

-The Architecture Diagram below represents a high-level design overview of the App.
-Specifically, it is done with an n-tier architectural style, where the higher layers make use of services provided by lower layers.
+The **Architecture Diagram** below represents a high-level design overview of the App.
+Specifically, it is done with an **N-tier architectural style**, where the higher layers make use of services provided by lower layers.

 ![here](Architecture_Diagram.PNG)

 **1.1 Main**<br>
-For the main layer, it contains a single class known as *Duke*.
+For the `main` layer, it contains a single class known as `Duke`.
 Main's interaction with Storage<br>
 When the app launches, Duke loads any previous data from storage and then connects the components of the app in sequence.
 Upon shutting down,  Duke calls upon method to save user's data automatically.